parkerchace/MusicTheory/vst3-plugin/QUICKSTART.md

 # Music Theory VST3 Plugin - QUICK START

+> Note (Optional): This quick start is optional.
+You can use the core browser app without building or installing the VST3 plugin.

 ## 🚀 Fast Track (Under 10 Minutes)

 ### Step 1: Get VST3 SDK (2 min)